 Centres spread word on bilingualism benefits

-More people in the US are to be encouraged and supported to speak more than one language thanks to the expansion of an Edinburgh initiative.
+More people in the US are to be supported and encouraged to speak more than one language thanks to the expansion of an Edinburgh initiative.

 Bilingualism Matters – a research and information centre for bilingualism and language learning – is launching in Chicago and Columbia, South Carolina.